Run a PEPs and sanctions screening (API)

 Your data provider may also update a match.
 For example, if the match's job changes, the data provider may update their status.
 To handle any updated matches that your data provider discovers, ensure you're listening to the Events updated webhook.

-You can choose which webhooks to listen to by logging into the Portal following these steps.
+You can choose which webhooks to listen to by logging into the portal and following the information in How to configure webhooks.

 After this:

-- If the data provider discovers new matches for the profile, the Events created webhook will be fired.
-If the data provider discovers updated matches for the profile, the Events updated webhook will be fired.
-Either webhook will have one of these values for the
+1. If the data provider discovers new matches for the profile, the Events created webhook will be fired.
+If the data provider discovers updated matches for the profile, the >Events updated webhook will be fired.
+Either webhook will have one of these values for the event_type: PEP_FLAG, SANCTION_FLAG, ADVERSE_MEDIA_FLAG, or REFER_FLAG.
+You can see sample payloads in the API resources.

-- Follow the steps above to update the match resolution to indicate whether it's a true match or a mismatch.
+4. Follow the preceding in Update PEPs, sanctions and adverse matches to update the match resolution to indicate whether it's a true match or a mismatch.

-of a match.
-Make sure you only act on the payload when it shows that the data returned does not match an event you've just updated. event_type
+The Events updated webhook also fires when you update the resolution of a match.
+Make sure you only act on the payload when it shows that the data returned does not match an event you've just updated.

-in the payload because the Events created and Events updated webhooks fire for any check type with ongoing monitoring (including checks other than the PEPs and sanctions screening).
+It's important to look at the event_type in the payload because the Events created and Events updated webhooks fire for any check type with ongoing monitoring, including checks other than the PEPs and sanctions screening.